Analysis: A final accounting of Russell Wilson’s deal shows why he called it ‘a no-brainer’

 That means Wilson could have a base salary of $27 million that season instead of $21.

 And if that were to happen, then Wilson would average $36.5 million over the four new years of the contract (2020-23) instead of the reported $35 million.
-And that means Wilson could make $163 million over the next five seasons (with his new deal technically kicking in 2020, or $32.6 million per season).
-Either way, the new money makes him at the moment the highest-paid player in NFL history, having surpassed the $33.5 million new money average in a deal Green Bay’s Aaron Rodgers signed last summer.
+And that means Wilson could make $163 million over the next five seasons (with his new deal technically kicking in in 2020, or $32.6 million per season).
+Either way, the new money makes him at the moment the highest-paid player in NFL history, having surpassed the $33.5 million new-money average in a deal Green Bay’s Aaron Rodgers signed last summer.

 As revealed by both OvertheCap.com and Spotrac.com, the final year of Wilson’s current deal — 2019 — was altered so that much of the base salary was converted into a signing bonus.
 That dropped his base salary from $17 million to $5 million.
-With the pro-ration of the bonus, that means Wilson’s cap number for 2019 rose by only $1 million, to $26,286,668.
+By prorating the bonus, Wilson’s cap number for 2019 rose by only $1 million, to $26,286,668.

 That was critical in allowing the Seahawks to get Wilson signed now but still allow for them to have some cap flexibility in 2019.

-With Wilson’s contract accounted for, OvertheCap.com calculates that Seattle has an effective cap space remaining for 2019 of $9.2 million.
+With Wilson’s contract accounted for, OvertheCap.com calculates that Seattle has $9.2 million in effective cap space remaining for 2019.

 But it’s worth remembering much of that will be eaten up by the players the team will draft next week.
-Overthecap.com currently lists Seattle as having a rookie pool of $4.2 million for the four picks it currently has (the practice squad and Injured Reserve will also take up a couple of million).
+Overthecap.com currently lists Seattle as having a rookie pool of $4.2 million for the four picks it currently has (the practice squad and injured reserve will also take up a couple of million).

 That rookie draft pool number could change if Seattle makes moves to add to the four picks it currently has, as is logical to expect given that the four picks Seattle has is the fewest in the NFL.